slorquet/elffile2/docs/source/reference.rst

 Overview
 ========

-The beginning is :py:function:`open` which examines the beginning of the file and returns an instance of :py:class:`ElfFile`.
+The beginning is :py:func:`open` which examines the beginning of the file and returns an instance of :py:class:`ElfFile`.
 :py:class:`ElfFile` isn't intended for direct instantiation so what's actually returned is an instance of one of the subclasses.
 There are